-Whether you‘ve come straight from school or are coming back to study after a break, you’ll find studying online is different in many ways from your previous learning experiences.
+Whether you‘ve come straight from school or are returning to study after a break, you’ll find that studying online is different from your previous learning experiences.

 How many hours should I study?

-Your learning takes place online, so your study time will be spent working through materials and learning activities, on independent study - reading, researching and writing assignments; discussing material with others in forums; and revising for tests and exams.
+Your study time will be spent working through materials and learning activities; reading, researching and writing assignments; discussing material with others in forums; and revising for tests and exams.

 Will I have much contact with my class and my lecturer?

-You’ll usually have around 30-40 other students in your course.
-As part of your course work you’ll be asked to contribute to discussion forums, and invited to a zoom tutorial every week.
-Some courses may include group work where you’ll interact with your group via email and forums, and sometimes video calls.
+Courses are usually made up of around 30-40 students.
+As part of your course work, you’ll be asked to contribute to discussion forums, and invited to a zoom tutorial every week.
+Some courses may include group work where you’ll interact via email and forums, and sometimes video calls.

-You’ll also be able to contact your lecturer in the same way, though email, zoom, and the course discussion forums.
-The most important thing for you to remember is that your lecturers will expect you to be an independent learner – so, it is up to you to approach your lecturer if you want to ask a question.
+You’ll also be able to contact your lecturer though email, zoom, and the course discussion forums.
+The most important thing for you to remember is that your lecturers will expect you to be an independent learner, so it is up to you to approach your lecturer if you want to ask a question.

 What is an independent learner?

 Being an independent learner means taking responsibility for your own learning.
-It does not mean you have to learn all by yourself – the teaching staff and other students will all be involved in the learning process with you.
-But it does mean that you are “in charge” of your learning.
+However, it does not mean that you have to learn all by yourself.
+Teaching staff and other students will all be involved in the learning process with you.

-- Making sure you know what is expected of you for each course.
+- Making sure that you know what is expected of you for each course

 - Setting goals and planning your study schedule